|Wednesday, September 19th 2018||Contact Us | Links | Members|

 |A Constituent Choir of the Leith Hill Musical Festival|

-and further afield.
-No auditions are held, and although the ability to read music would be an advantage, it is not
+No auditions are held, and although the ability to read music would be an advantage, it is not a requirement.
+Being able to

 |Apart from our own concerts locally, Oxshott Choral Society is a member choir